 When a database or schema is cloned, any pipes in the source container that reference an internal (i.e. Snowflake) stage are not cloned.

-If the target table is fully qualified in the COPY statement in the pipe definition (in the form of
+If a table is fully qualified in the COPY statement in the pipe definition (in the form of

-If the target table is not fully qualified in the pipe definition, then the data is loaded into the target table (e.g.
+If a table is not fully qualified in the pipe definition, then Snowpipe loads the data into the table (e.g.

 mytable) in the source and cloned databases/schemas.